Cordoba is one of the must see cities of Spain.

-If you want to know more here´s an English Video about the Baths
+If you want to know more here´s a short video about the Baths (english)

 Then we walked back across the bridge and into the narrow streets beside the Cathderal and headed to the smallest square in the world.